kgmitchell/RBE-595-MIRI/README.md

 # RBE-595-MIRI
-Simulation for Medical Imaging and Robotic instrumentation
+Simulation for Medical Imaging and Robotic Instrumentation

 Instructions:<br />
 Note - Steps labeled (SETUP) are for first time only.
 Subsequent cycles do not need these steps again.<br />